 The underfloor is a key factor influencing the choice of underlay.
 On mineral substrates, you must apply moisture protection, while the priority on wooden substrates is more on compensating for voids.

 Why do I need moisture protection?

-The innovative AquaStop™ technology offers reliable protection against damage to the laminate and parquet floors caused by moisture from the substrate.
+The innovative AquaStop™ technology offers reliable protection against damage to the laminate and wood flooring floors caused by moisture from the substrate.

 Residual trapped moisture in the floor can occur both in renovated premises as well as in older buildings.
 For this reason, it is always necessary to apply moisture protection to mineral substrates.
 The need for this is governed in the technical data sheets issued by the EPLF®, the Association of European Producers of Laminate Flooring.

-he moisture protection can either be integrated in the installation underlay (AquaStop™ products) or laid separately as a moisture protection film (SELITstop®).
-To ensure execution in line with standards, vapour-tight sealing must be applied to joints using the SELITstop® aluminium sealing tape and to the wall connection area using SELITstop® sealing edge spacer.
+he moisture protection can either be integrated in the underlay (AquaStop™ products) or laid separately as a moisture protection film (SELITstop®).
+To ensure execution in line with standards, vapour-tight sealing must be applied to joints using the SELITstop® Aluminium-Foil Sealing Tape and to the wall connection area using SELITstop® sealing edge spacer.